The 2002 E-commerce Regulations apply to businesses that:

 - be clearly recognisable as such

-- say on whose behalf they are sent
+- say who they are from

 The regulations also cover 'unsolicited commercial communications', commonly referred to as spam.
+See email marketing and privacy law.